Whataburger

 Whataburger is an American regional fast food restaurant chain, headquartered and based in San Antonio, Texas, that specializes in hamburgers.
 Founded by Harmon Dobson and Paul Burton, it opened its first restaurant in Corpus Christi, Texas in 1950.
-Family-owned by the Dobsons until 2019, the chain is now managed by the private equity firm BDT & MSD Partners; the Dobson family still holds a small stake.
+Family-owned by the Dobsons until 2019, the chain is now managed by the private equity firm BDT Capital Partners; the Dobson family still holds a small stake.

 When the company changed ownership in 2019, there were more than 670 locations in Texas and over 150 in New Mexico, Arizona, Colorado, and the Southern United States, of which 126 are franchised.

 Whataburger was known for many years for its distinct A-framed orange-and-white-stripe-roofed buildings.
 The first A-frame restaurant, the 24th Whataburger to open, was built in Odessa, Texas in 1961.
 Although the company highlighted the restaurant as an unofficial historical landmark, it was demolished in 2019 and replaced by a new building.

 The company's focus is on ground beef burgers, and includes the Whataburger, the Whataburger Jr., the Triple Meat Whataburger, the Bacon & Cheese Whataburger, and the Justaburger.
 Non-beef options, such as the Whatachick'n, are also available.
 Breakfast is served during morning hours, including biscuits, pork sausage, bacon, and eggs.